Emergency Custody Orders and Temporary Detention Orders in Virginia

 You know that moment when your stomach drops?
 When you find your brother – the one who could always cheer you up – sitting motionless in his car, blankly staring at his phone where he’d typed out a goodbye message but couldn’t hit send.
 Or when your best friend – who always had your back through every breakup and job loss – calls you slurring their words, empty pill bottles scattered across their kitchen counter, mumbling “I just want the pain to stop” between sobs.

-It’s obvious – watching someone get taken in on an ECO or TDO is terrifying.
+Watching someone you love get taken in on an ECO or TDO is terrifying.
 There’s paperwork, legal stuff, and that awful moment when they handcuff someone in crisis, not criminal.
 The truth?
 Nobody plans to need this information until they’re in the middle of this, shaking too hard to dial the phone.
-But knowing this system exists means you’re not powerless when the person you love feels like they’re drowning.
+But knowing this system exists means you’re not powerless when your person is drowning.
+In this guide, we will discuss:

 - Emergency Custody Orders